Privacy policy

 · Language settings

-Further, we use cookies on our website to be able to analyze the user’s surfing behavior.
-In so doing the following data can be transferred:
+We also use cookies on our website that enable us to analyse the surfing behaviour of users.
+In this way, the following data can be transmitted:

-Further so-called tracking pixels are used when sending out the newsletter of the MADISON Hotel GmbH.
-A tracking pixel is a miniature graphic that is embedded in marketing e-mails that are sent out in HTML format to enable a log file recording and log file analysis.
-As a result, a statistical analysis of the success or failure of an online marketing campaign can be carried out.
-With the aid of the embedded tracking pixel it can be detected whether or not a person concerned opened the e-mail.
+Furthermore, so-called tracking pixels are used when sending the MADISON Hotel GmbH newsletter.
+A tracking pixel is a miniature graphic that is embedded in marketing emails that are sent in HTML format to enable log file recording and log file analysis.
+This enables a statistical evaluation of the success or failure of online marketing campaigns to be carried out.
+The embedded tracking pixel can be used to determine whether an email has been opened by a data subject.

 2. Targeting

-In using cookie technology on our website, data for the optimization of our website and all our online offerings is collected.
-These data are not used to personally identify you, but to solely enable a pseudonymous evaluation of the usage of our homepage.
-Your data will at no time be brought together with your personalized data we have stored.
-With this technology we can present advertising and/or special offers and services to you, whose content is based on the information acquired from the click stream analysis, e.g. advertising based on the fact that in the last days only sport shoes were viewed.
-Our goal is to make our online offers as attractive as possible for you and to present you advertising that corresponds to your interests.
+Our websites use cookie technology to collect data to optimize our advertising and the entire online offering.
+This data is not used to identify you personally, but is used solely for a pseudonymous evaluation of the use of the homepage.
+Your data will never be merged with the personal data stored by us.
+With this technology, we can present you with advertising and/or special offers and services whose content is based on the information obtained from the clickstream analysis (for example, advertising that is geared towards the fact that only sports shoes have been viewed in the last few days).
+Our goal is to make our online offering as attractive as possible for you and to present you with advertising that corresponds to your areas of interest.

-We work together with come advertising partners that help us to make our internet offerings and our website more interesting for you.
-As a result, when you visit our website cookies from other partner companies are also saved on your hard drive.
-These are temporary and permanent cookies that are automatically deleted after a predetermined time.
-These temporary and permanent cookies (life span 14 days up to 10 years) are saved on your hard drive and delete after a predetermined time automatically.
-The cookies from our partner companies contain also only pseudonyms and often only anonymous data.
-These are, for example, data about the products you viewed, whether something was bought, which products were searched for, etc. This means some of our advertising partners also record information, beyond the websites, about the websites you visited before or, for example, the products you were interested in, in order to present you advertising that best correspond to your interests.
-These data will at no time be brought together with your personalized data.
-They have the sole purpose of enabling our advertising partners to approach you with advertising that could actually interest you.
+We use a number of advertising partners to help make the Internet offering and the websites more interesting for you.
+Therefore, when you visit the websites, cookies from partner companies are also stored on your hard drive.
+These are temporary/permanent cookies that are automatically deleted after the specified time.
+These temporary or permanent cookies (lifetime 14 days to 10 years) are stored on your hard drive and delete themselves automatically after the specified time.
+The cookies from our partner companies also only contain pseudonymous, usually anonymous data.
+This includes, for example, data about which products you have viewed, whether something was purchased, which products were searched for, etc. Some of our advertising partners also collect information beyond the websites about which pages you have previously visited or which products you were interested in, for example, in order to be able to show you the advertising that best matches your interests.
+This pseudonymous data is never merged with your personal data.
+Its sole purpose is to enable our advertising partners to address you with advertising that might actually be of interest to you.

 b.
 Re-Targeting

-To this end our webpages use so-called re-targeting technologies.
-We use these technologies to make our internet offerings more interesting for you.
-This technology makes it possible for us to address internet users, who are already interested in our shop and products, with advertising on the website of our partners.
-We are convinced that showing personalized, interest-based advertising is, in general, more interesting than such with no personal reference.
-Showing such advertising on the pages of our partners takes place on the basis of cookie technology and an analysis of the previous user behavior.
+Our websites use so-called retargeting technologies.
+We use these technologies to make the Internet offering more interesting for you.
+This technology makes it possible to target Internet users who have already shown an interest in our shop and our products with advertising on our partners' websites.
+We are convinced that the display of personalized, interest-based advertising is generally more interesting for Internet users than advertising that has no such personal connection.
+The display of these advertisements on our partners' websites is based on cookie technology and an analysis of previous usage behavior.
 This form of advertising is completely pseudonymous.
-No user profiles are brought together with personal data.
-In using our website, you agree that so-called cookies can be utilized and with them usage data be collected, stored and used.
-Further, your data will be stored in cookies after the browser session has ended and, for example, can be called on again during your next visit to the website.
-This consent can be revoked with effect to the future by refusing to accept cookies in your browser settings.
+No usage profiles are merged with your personal data.
+By using our site, you consent to the use of so-called cookies and thus to the collection, storage and use of usage data from you.
+Furthermore, your data is stored in cookies beyond the end of the browser session and can be called up again, for example, the next time you visit the website.
+You can revoke this consent at any time with effect for the future by refusing to accept cookies in your browser settings.

-3. How can you prevent the storage of cookies?
+3. How can you prevent cookies from being stored?

-Depending on the browser you use, you can change the settings such that cookies are only accepted when you give your consent.
-If you only want to accept our cookies but not the cookies from our service providers and partners, you can change the setting in your browser to “Block cookies from third parties”.
-In general, the navigation bar of your web browser shows you in the help feature when you refuse new cookies and can turn off those already stored.
-For detailed information about how you can change the settings in the browser you use, see following link.
-When using a shared computer with the settings to accept cookies and Flash cookies, we recommend that you always log out completely at the end of each session.
+Depending on the browser you use, you can set it so that cookies are only accepted if you agree to this.
+If you only want to accept the cookies we use and not the cookies of our service providers and partners, you can select the "Block third-party cookies" setting in your browser.
+The help function in the menu bar of your web browser will usually show you how to reject new cookies and deactivate those you have already received.
+You can find detailed information on how to make the settings in the browser you use at the following link.
+We recommend that you always log off completely when you have finished using shared computers that are set to accept cookies and Flash cookies.

-The purpose of using cookies that are technologically necessary is to simplify the usage of websites for the user.
-Some functions of our internet site cannot be offered without the use of cookies.
-For these functions it is essential that the browser can again be recognized after changing pages.
+The purpose of using technically necessary cookies is to simplify the use of websites for users.
+Some functions of our website cannot be offered without the use of cookies.
+For these, it is necessary that the browser is recognized even after changing pages.

 · Shopping cart